Tree of Lights

 For many in South Georgia, the holiday season is a time to honor and remember friends and loved ones by making donations to the Archbold Foundation Tree of Lights.
 The Tree of Lights tradition began 30 years ago as part of the effort to raise funds for the first Lewis Hall Singletary Oncology Center.
 Now, for more than 25 years, contributions have benefited Hospice of Southwest Georgia.

-Thank you for considering a gift to the Archbold Foundation Tree of Lights.
-Gifts will be accepted and acknowledged throughout the remainder of the year.
+On behalf of everyone at the Archbold Foundation and Hospice of Southwest Georgia, thank you for your continued support.
 Should you have questions, please call the Archbold Foundation office at 229-228-2924 or email email@example.com.

-See below listings for tributes made to the Tree of Lights in 2019.
+See below listings for tributes made to the Tree of Lights in 2020.